-Injuries in Apartments, Hotels and Dangerous Buildings
+Injuries in Apartments, Hotels, and Dangerous Buildings

-Premises liability, sometimes called slip, trip and fall law, generally deals with injuries that happened on the land/property of another person.
+Premises liability, sometimes called slip, trip, and fall law, generally deals with injuries that happened on the land/property of another person.
 Our Austin Premises Liability Lawyers are experienced in helping those injured on the premises of someone else get a fair settlement or verdict for their injuries.

 Status of Visitor | Invitee

 It’s important to understand that landowners do not owe you a duty to protect you from every danger on their land.
 They only owe you the duty to protect you from “unreasonable conditions” on the land.
-Some conditions are clearly unreasonable – for instance, a big hole in the middle of a walkway that has not be covered up or warned against.
+Some conditions are clearly unreasonable – for instance, a big hole in the middle of a walkway that has not been covered up or warned against.
 Many times, however, we will have to work hard to prove the dangerous condition was unreasonable.
 Our Austin Premises Liability Lawyers are skilled and experienced in investigating and pursuing damages for people injured on the property of another.

 Status of Visitor | Licensee

-If you were visiting someone else’s property for your own purposes and were injured by a hidden danger on the property, then contact our Austin Premises Liability Lawyers for a free, no obligation consultation.
+If you were visiting someone else’s property for your own purposes and were injured by a hidden danger on the property, then contact our Austin Premises Liability Lawyers for a free, no-obligation consultation.
 We will carefully walk through your case with you and help you recover the money you need for your injuries!

 Status of Visitor | Trespasser